 Before you compose the narrative section of this proposal, we strongly recommend that you read these guidelines carefully.
 If you do not, your proposal is unlikely to be competitive.

 Please answer each narrative section, describing your plans for hosting this Great Stories Club reading and discussion program series at your organization.
 The proposal narrative consists of six to seven sections (described immediately below).
 Please note that each section of the narrative may not exceed 500 words.

 Using the table generator provided in the online application, provide a schedule of the programs, events, and other activities described in your proposal.
 As applicable, please indicate the date, location, event type/format, brief description, and anticipated attendance for each program that will be hosted during your series.

 Past GSC Participation

 Please indicate whether your library received a grant to participate in the GSC series “Hack the Feed: Media, Resistance, Revolution” and/or “The Art of Change: Creation, Growth and Transformation.”
-Due to budget limitations, only libraries that have not participated in a prior workshops will have a staff person included in the March 2017 “Nature vs. Nurture: Origins of Teen Violence and Suicide” workshop.
+Due to budget limitations, only libraries that have not participated in a prior workshops will have a staff person included in the March 2017 “Structures of Suffering: Origins of Teen Violence and Suicide” workshop.

 Request Extra Books